 What is Depakote?

-Depakote is a prescription medication used:
+Depakote Tablets are a prescription medicine used:

 - to treat manic episodes associated with bipolar disorder